 If you know anything at all about Steve Jobs, you know he was not a quiet man.
 Gates remained calm and, rather than yelling back, replied, "I think it's more like we both had this rich neighbor named Xerox and I broke into his house to steal the TV set and found out you had already stolen it."

-Besides being a funny retort (who knew Bill could be funny?), Wheeler notes that by keeping calm and making a valid point that neither Apple nor Microsoft has invented the GUI that Xerox pioneered, it reset the tone.
-Instead of escalating confrontation, the meeting calmed down and both men were able to discuss their different points of view more productively.
+Besides this being a funny retort (who knew Bill could be funny?), Wheeler notes that by keeping calm and making a valid point that neither Apple nor Microsoft invented the GUI that Xerox pioneered, it reset the tone.
+Instead of escalating confrontation, this calmed the tone of the meeting down, and both men were able to discuss their different points of view more productively.

-Negotiations can involve heated discussions, and the difference between a deal and a deadlock is whether you can keep your cool even when emotions threaten to break the thermometer.
-According to Wheeler, emotionally intelligent people are effective negotiators because they:
+Negotiations can involve heated discussions.
+The difference between a deal and a deadlock is whether you can keep your cool even when emotions threaten to break the thermometer.
+According to Wheeler, emotionally intelligent people are effective negotiators because they ...

-- Leverage emotional states to work towards mutually satisfying outcomes.
+- Leverage emotional states to work toward mutually satisfying outcomes.

-Wheeler's research shows that people who are not good at negotiating tend to experience high anxiety, caused by a sense of lack of control and unpredictability about how the course of negotiations will unfold.
-People in this emotional state tend to respond more quickly to counteroffers, and consequently settle for less than optimum outcomes, just to get the negotiations (and associated anxiety) over with.
+Wheeler's research shows that people who are not good at negotiating tend to experience high anxiety, caused by a sense of lack of control and unpredictability as to how negotiations will unfold.
+People in this emotional state tend to respond more quickly to counteroffers, consequently settling for less than optimum outcomes, just to get the negotiations (and associated anxiety) over with.

-Okay, sometimes we can't help how we feel.
-If we're anxious about being in negotiations, we can't just “decide” to not feel anxious.
-Wheeler suggested strategies to cope include:
+Sometimes we can't help how we feel.
+If we're anxious about being in negotiations, we can't just decide to not feel anxious.
+Wheeler suggests these coping strategies.

 How do you want to feel and why?

-Well, ideally you want to feel confident, and one way to feel confident is to be fully prepared.
-Know what you want to achieve, and to what degree you are willing to compromise.
+Ideally, you want to feel confident, and one way to feel confident is to be fully prepared.
+Know beforehand what you want to achieve and to what degree you are willing to compromise.